tyanai/vManager-Plugin-Jenkins/README.md

 ##### **vManager Session Launcher**

-There are two modes for launching a session using the vManager Session Launcher action:
+There are three modes for launching a session using the vManager Session Launcher action:

 -   **Launcher mode (default)** - choose this if you want the plugin to